Giora Yaron

-Giora Yaron (גיורא ירון; born 1948) is a Doctor of Physics, businessman, and chairman of the board of directors of the Tel Aviv University.
+Giora Yaron (גיורא ירון; born 1948) is a doctor of physics, businessman, and chairman of the board of directors of the Tel Aviv University.

 Early years

-Yaron was born in Kibbutz Manara to Dan and Giza Yaron.
+Yaron was born in Kibbutz, Manara to Dan and Giza Yaron.
 In the IDF, Yaron served in the 12th Battalion (Barak) of the Golani Brigade, and completed an officers' course.
 He holds a BA (Graduated summa cum laude) in Physics and Mathematics and a PhD in applied physics from the Hebrew University.
+In 1992, he managed the Indigo digital printing company (founded by Benny Landa) in Ness Ziona, and in 1994 led it to an IPO on NASDAQ.